javanhut/Vem/docs/tutorial.md

 vem newfile.txt
 ```

-When you first launch ProjectVem without arguments, you'll see:
+When you first launch Vem without arguments, you'll see:

 ```
 ┌─────────────────────────────────────────────────┐